Depression to cause more downpours today

 One of them was identified as Mohammad Abdul Karim, 35, of Banshkhali Raipur Union of Chattogram.
 The identity of the other could not be confirmed, said Inani Police Outpost Inspector Rezaul Karim.

-However, nine other fishermen men, who were in the trawler, survive, said boat owner Abul Bashar.
+However, nine other fishermen, who were in the trawler, survived, said boat owner Abul Bashar.

 Several hundred tourists faced immense sufferings due to waterlogging in Cox's Bazar town.

 The deceased is Rahima Begum, 75, of Kaldhar village under Dirai upailza.
-Another woman Mollika Begum, 35, a resident of the same village, was missing, said police.
+The missing woman was Mollika Begum, 35, a resident of the same village, police said.

 In Noakhali, at least 17 fishermen went missing after 10 trawlers capsized in the Meghna river near Hatia upazila between Friday afternoon and 8:00pm.